A Lipschitz Bandits Approach for Continuous Hyperparameter Optimization: Related Works

-\textbf{Pure Exploration in Multi-Armed Bandits:} Another line of related works is pure exploration bandits, where the goal is to minimize the simple regret, or the gap between the optimal arm and the output one. \citet{bubeck2011pure} gave upper and lower bounds for simple regret under stochastic setting. \citet{jamieson2016non} and \citet{li2017hyperband} extended the problem to non-stochastic setting. \citet{carpentier2015simple} studied pure exploration bandits with infinitly many arms, where the means of arms are drawn from a distribution $F$. \citet{even2006action} and \citet{mannor2004sample} studied a retaled setting, where the aim is to output an $\varepsilon$-optimal arm using as little budget $T$ as possible.
+\textbf{Pure Exploration in Multi-Armed Bandits:} Another line of related works is pure exploration bandits, where the goal is to minimize the simple regret, or the gap between the optimal arm and the output one. \cite{bubeck2011pure} gave upper and lower bounds under the stochastic setting. \cite{jamieson2016non} and \cite{li2017hyperband} extended the problem to the non-stochastic setting. \cite{carpentier2015simple} studied pure exploration bandits with infinitely many arms, where the means of arms are drawn from a distribution $F$. \cite{even2006action} and \cite{mannor2004sample} studied a related setting, where the aim is to output an $\varepsilon$-optimal arm using as little budget $T$ as possible.

 \textbf{Our advantages:} This paper studies HPO from a Lispchitz bandit perspective, and properly incorporate the training budget considerations into the Lipschitz best arm identification framework.
 Such HPO algorithms, to the best of our knowledge, have not been covered by existing works.
-Compared to existing setups, Lipschitzness can better capture the loss landscape of the hyperparameters, as discussed in the introduction.
+As discussed in the introduction, Lipschitzness can better capture the loss landscape of the hyperparameters than existing setups.
 In addition, our algorithm is parallelizable, since the training feedback does not need to be frequently collected.
 Our method leverages virtues of both Lipschitz bandits and batched bandits.
 See Appendix \ref{app:related} for more related works.